opengeospatial/geoparquet/format-specs/geoparquet.md

 - spherical: use a spherical coordinate system and radius derived from the spheroid defined by the coordinate reference system.

 If no value is set, the default value to assume is 'planar'.

+Note if edges is spherical then it is recommended that `orientation` is always set to 'counterclockwise'.
+If it is not set then implementations should choose the smaller polygon for interpretation (but note this can only work with polygons smaller than hemisphere, which is why it is recommended to always set it).

 #### bbox